ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR YEAR ENDING 30 SEPTEMBER 2021

 'We agree with the government’s definition that ‘Human rights are rights and freedoms that belong to all individuals regardless of their nationality and citizenship'.

-To reduce human rights risks in the rest of our supply chain, we’ve joined the Supplier Ethical Data Exchange (SEDEX), which aims to improve ethical and responsible practices in global supply chains.
-Its core principle is avoiding unfair or unsafe labour practices, including slavery and human trafficking.
+To help identify and reduce human rights risks in the rest of our supply chain, we became members of the Ethical Trading Initiative (ETI) and Supplier Ethical Data Exchange (Sedex).
+ETI and Sedex aim to improve ethical and responsible practices in global supply chains.
+Their core principle is avoiding unfair or unsafe labour practices, including slavery and human trafficking.

-We have informed all of our direct suppliers that we will be requesting or requiring them to sign up to SEDEX depending on the perceived risk.
-By having suppliers who are signed up to SEDEX, it allows us to review the risks and take appropriate mitigating action where necessary.
+Our direct suppliers are required to sign up to Sedex and our ‘Do Good Ethical Supplier and Supply Chain Guiding Principles' depending on the perceived risk.
+By having suppliers who are signed up to Sedex, it allows us to review the risks and take appropriate mitigating action where necessary.

 - Employees have the right to associate, organise and negotiate terms